hasanmoudud/geocompr/main.md

 ### Aggregation and disaggregation

 Raster datasets can also differ with regard to their resolution.
-To match resolutions, one can either decrease  (`aggregate()`) or increase (`disaggregate()`) the resolution of one raster.^[It is important to note that we here are solely referring to the spatial resolution but that in remote sensing the spectral (spectral bands), temporal (observations through time of the same area) and radiometric (color depth) resolution are equally important.
+To match resolutions, one can either decrease  (`aggregate()`) or increase (`disaggregate()`) the resolution of one raster.^[ Here we refer to spatial resolution.
+In remote sensing the spectral (spectral bands), temporal (observations through time of the same area) and radiometric (color depth) resolution are also important.
-Check out the `stackApply()` example in the documentation for getting an idea how to do temporal raster aggregation.]
+Check out the `stackApply()` example in the documentation for getting an idea how to do temporal raster aggregation.
+]
 As an example, we here change the spatial resolution of `dem` (found in the **RQGIS** package) by a factor of 5 (Fig. \@ref(fig:aggregate-example)).
 Additionally, the output cell value should correspond to the mean of the input cells (note that one could use other functions as well, such as `median()`, `sum()` etc.):